sider/sider-docs/docs/tools/ruby/querly.md

 - [slim](https://github.com/slim-template/slim)
 - [haml](https://github.com/haml/haml)

-These gems are not installed automatically when the `gems` option is specified.
-We encourage you to explicitly specify gems in the [`gems` option](../../getting-started/custom-configuration.md#linteranalyzer_idgems) in `sider.yml`.
+Note that these gems are not installed automatically when the `gems` option is specified.